Software firm SAP mulls Shanghai listing

 The group, which competes with Oracle, IBM and Microsoft, wants to invest $2 billion in China by 2015.

-It also has a mid-term sales target of 1 billion euros ($1.29 billion) for China, which in the third quarter showed a 40 percent growth in software sales, making it SAP's sixth-largest market.
+It also has a mid-term sales target of 1 billion euros for China, which in the third quarter showed a 40 percent growth in software sales, making it SAP's sixth largest market.